 How much does a Passenger Agent make?

-A Passenger Agent plays a key role in the transportation industry.
-They help passengers with their travel needs, ensuring a smooth and pleasant experience.
-The average yearly salary for a Passenger Agent is around $34,597.
-This salary can vary based on experience, location, and the specific company.
+Passenger agents play a vital role in the transportation industry.
+They work at airports, train stations, and bus terminals.
+They help passengers with their travel needs.
+This includes selling tickets, checking in passengers, and providing information about schedules and routes.
+The average yearly salary for a passenger agent is around $34,760.
+This salary can vary based on experience and location.

 What are the highest paying cities for a Passenger Agent?